SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    )
   )
 AND
- (("global" OR "international" OR "globally" OR "internationally" OR "supranational*" )
+ (("global" OR "international" OR "globally" OR "internationally" OR "supranational*" OR "transnational*" OR "transatlantic*" )
 NEAR/5
-  ("economic*" OR "financial*" OR "monetar*" OR "money" OR "capital" OR "asset$" OR "payment$" OR "trade" )
+  ("economic*" OR "financial*" OR "monetar*" OR "money" OR "capital" OR "asset$" OR "payment$" OR "trade" OR "trading" )
 NEAR/5
   ("institution*" OR "market*" OR "bank*" OR "central bank*" OR "depositor*" OR "repositor*" OR